 - Defining risk appetite through allowed and disallowed compensation components

-- Establishing risk governance over creation, alignment and approval of incentive compensation programmes
+- Establishing risk governance over creation, alignment and approval of incentive compensation programs

-- Developing a disciplined risk assessment over incentive compensation programmes
+- Developing a disciplined risk assessment over incentive compensation programs

 - Designing credible challenge standards through design and implementation to evaluate whether objectives are being met